m31coding/fuzzy-search/README.md

-# Frontend Fuzzy Search
+# Frontend Fuzzy + Substring + Prefix Search

 @m31coding/fuzzy-search is a frontend library for searching objects with ids (entities) by their names and features (terms).
 It is

 - Fast: A query takes usually well below 10 ms.
-- Accurate: Powered by n-grams with a novel approach of character sorting.
+- Accurate: Powered by a suffix array and n-grams with a novel approach of character sorting.
 - Multilingual: The language-agnostic design of the algorithm enables operation across all languages.
 - Flexible: Entities and their terms can be inserted, updated and removed.
 - Reliable: Well tested standalone library with no dependencies.
+- Universal: Works seamlessly in both frontend and backend (Node.js) environments.

 [![license](https://img.shields.io/badge/license-MIT-brightgreen)](https://github.com/m31coding/fuzzy-search/blob/master/LICENSE)
 [![npm version](https://img.shields.io/npm/v/%40m31coding%2Ffuzzy-search)](https://www.npmjs.com/package/@m31coding/fuzzy-search)